Setting Up a Hapi.js Development Environment with ServBay

 2

-In the project root directory, create a
+In your project root, create a file named

 server.js

-file and add the following code:javascriptconst Hapi = require('@hapi/hapi'); const init = async () => { const server = Hapi.server({ port: process.env.PORT || 3000, host: 'localhost' }); server.route({ method: 'GET', path: '/', handler: (request, h) => { return 'Hello ServBay!'; } }); await server.start(); console.log('Server running on %s', server.info.uri); }; process.on('unhandledRejection', (err) => { console.log(err); process.exit(1); }); init();
+and add the following code to create a simple Hapi.js server:javascript'use strict'; // Enable strict mode const Hapi = require('@hapi/hapi'); const init = async () => { const server = Hapi.server({ port: process.env.PORT || 3000, // Listen on port 3000 by default, or as specified by the PORT environment variable host: 'localhost' // Listen on the local loopback address }); // Define a simple root route server.route({ method: 'GET', path: '/', handler: (request, h) => { return 'Hello from Hapi.js powered by ServBay!'; } }); // Start the server await server.start(); console.log('Server running on %s', server.info.uri); }; // Handle unhandled Promise Rejections process.on('unhandledRejection', (err) => { console.error(err); process.exit(1); // Exit the process }); // Call the init function to start the app init();

 1